Citytracking/dotspotting/README.md

 2. `git submodules init`
 3. `git submodules update`
 4. In the `secrets` directory, copy `dotspotting.php.example` to `dotspotting.php` and adjust the values to suit your configuration.
+5. Ensure that the `www/templates_c` directory can be written to by your web server.

 Known Knowns
 --